 Epinephrine-stimulated cAMP synthesis

-Which process best explains how signal transduction begins following epinephrine binding to the receptor?
+Which process best explains the first intracellular event in signal transduction immediately after epinephrine binds to the receptor?

 A researcher measured the effect of a ligand binding to a GPCR on cAMP production in liver cells.
 The data is shown below: